-Chief risk officer
+Chief information officer

-BCom Appointed to Exco in 2022 | Years in service: 4 years
+BSc, MBA Appointed to Exco in 2022 | Years in service: 2 years

-Ms Vuyo Lee (46)
+Director: Marketing and corporate affairs

+Biographical details are correct as at 31 December 2024.

+Risk management

-Director: Marketing and corporate affairs BCom (Hons), MBA Appointed to Exco in 2021 | Years in service: 3 years Biographical details are correct as at 31 December 2024.
-Risk management Our risk management approach supports the JSE to capitalise on opportunities while minimising downsides in a volatile and strained operating environment.
+Our risk management approach supports the JSE to capitalise on opportunities while minimising downsides in a volatile and strained operating environment.
 We see risk management as a continual cycle that considers the assumptions made, risk constraints, priorities, tolerance and acceptance criteria.
 This provides an up-to-date outlook on risks, emerging risks and changes to threat levels.

 Qiniso Mthembu | Group chief risk officer